PyMVPA/PyMVPA/doc/source/tutorial_prerequisites.rst

 For those who just want to quickly try PyMVPA, or do not want to deal with installing multiple software package we recommend the `NeuroDebian Virtual Machine`_.
-This is a virtual Debian installation that can be ran on Linux, Windows, and MacOS X. It includes many Python packages, PyMVPA, and other neuroscience software (including AFNI_ and FSL_).
+This is a virtual Debian installation that can be deployed on Linux, Windows, and MacOS X in a matter of minutes.
+It includes many Python packages, PyMVPA, and other neuroscience software (including AFNI_ and FSL_).

 .. _NeuroDebian Virtual Machine: http://neuro.debian.net/vm.html
 .. _AFNI: http://afni.nimh.nih.gov/afni